MCP server

 → if running app is reachable via local bridge, it auto-attaches

-9. <developer interacts with the simulator; events flow into the backend>
+9. <developer interacts with the simulator; capability events flow into the backend>

 10. getEventLog({ sessionId, filter: "errors" }) → debug